ava-labs/avalanchego/README.md

 _Note: Both `ContractDeployerAllowList` and `ContractNativeMinter` can be used together.

+### Examples

+Subnet-EVM contains example contracts for precompiles under `/contract-examples`.
+It's a hardhat project with tests, tasks.
+For more information see [contract examples README](./contract-examples/README.md).

 ## Run Local Network

 [`scripts/run.sh`](scripts/run.sh) automatically installs [avalanchego], sets up a local network,